goblinfactory/gunner/README.md

 At a glance:
 ---
+- xcopy deployable.
+- Currently similar to curl. (this poc.)
-- One line API load testing
+- One line server load testing
-- Low memory footprint (tbd)
+- Low memory footprint (needs data.)
-- High concurrency (tbd)
+- High concurrency (needs data.)
 - Easy to use, get up and running and testing, in seconds.
 - Use as a simple diagnostic tool to quickly identify network bottlenecks and test NFR's. (needs example)
 - Envisage usage could be to keep a server idling warm or hot while journey testing is done using Selenium, Watin, Jmeter or other test tool, or manual testing.
-- For testing simple API's : only supports GET, and no authentication.
+- For testing simple API's : currently only supports GET, and no authentication.
+(Oauth in backlog)
-- No support for cookies
+- No support for cookies. (on backlog to add)
-- Not a replacement for journey testing or website testing.
+- Design goal is to be extendable to be able to be used to load test "user journeys".

 Quickstart
 ----------